 Whilst climbing straight up the fall-line, there is not much difference between splitboard or skis.
 The only difference is that your splitboard skins are probably wider than ski skins, which adds a little more resistance when sliding forward.
 But I reckon this effect is pretty negligible.

 Snowboard boots, on the other hand, offer little support, meaning you have to really work hard to keep your feet level and the edge of your skis in the snow.
 This means you can oftentimes find that with each step forward you slide an inch or two sideways down the hill.
+Upgrading to a pair of splitboard-specific boots can help you keep up by providing more glide with each step.

-If its powder riding that you’re after, then the good news is that splitboards ride as well as a regular snowboard in fresh snow.
+If it’s powder riding that you’re after, then the good news is that splitboards ride as well as a regular snowboard in fresh snow.
 In my experience snowboarders will normally ride powder faster than skiers of a similar ability.

 Different snow types